SAP-samples/teched2025-XP261/exercises/ex1/README.md

 2. Navigate to the Properties tab and manually add the following standard properties.

 <img src="/exercises/ex1/images/S14-1.png" >

+For this exercise only the first property is mandatory.
+In a real scenario an administrator would most likely add the ips.trace* properties as well, because they are used to enhance the logging when troubleshooting.

 | Property Name | Property Value |